leoemaxie/simple_shell/README.md

 # Simple Shell

 ## Overview
-A minimalistic command line intepreter for unix and unix-like systems that executes commands read from the standard input or from a file.
+A minimalistic command line intepreter for UNIX and UNIX-like systems that executes commands read from the standard input or from a file.

 ## USAGE
 ```bash